Lectures on LHC Physics: QCD

 For theorists this means that at the LHC we have to reliably model collinear and hard jets.
-For simplicity, in this section we will first limit our discussion to final state radiation, for example off the $R$-ratio process $e^+ e^- \to q \bar{q}$ from Section~\ref{sec:qcd_dy_r}.
+For simplicity, in this section we will first limit our discussion to final--state radiation, for example off the $R$-ratio process $e^+ e^- \to q \bar{q}$ from Section~\ref{sec:qcd_dy_r}.
 Combining collinear and hard jets in the final state has to proceed in two steps.
-The first of them has nothing to do with the parton shower: the problem we need to solve is that the parton shower by construction generates a definitive number of jets.
-We can categorize the generated events by counting the number of jets in the final state, \ie the parton shower events are jet-exclusive.
-On the other hand, the total rate for the hard process we compute as $e^+ e^- \to q \bar{q} +X$, with any number of collinear jets in the final state denoted by $X$.
-Predictions involving parton densities and the DGLAP equation are jet-inclusive.
-Any scheme combining the parton shower and hard matrix elements has to follow the path \begin{enumerate} \item define jet-exclusive events from the hard matrix elements and the parton shower \item combine final states with \underline{different numbers of final state particles} \item reproduce matrix element results in high-$p_T$ and well separated phase space region \item reproduce parton shower results for collinear and soft radiation \item interpolate smoothly and avoid double counting of events \end{enumerate} For specific processes at the Tevatron the third and fourth point on this list have actually been tackled by so-called matrix element corrections in the parton shower Monte Carlos PYTHIA and HERWIG .
+The first of them has nothing to do with the actual jet simulation.
+If we categorize the generated events by counting the number of jets in the final state we can refer to an \underline{exclusive rate} , which requires a process to have exactly a given number of jets, or an \underline{inclusive rate} , where we for example identify $n$ jets and ignore everything else appearing in the event.
+Additional collinear jets which we usually denote as `$+X$' will be included.
+We already know that a total rate for any hard process we compute as $e^+ e^- \to q \bar{q} +X$, with any additional number of collinear jets in the final state.
+Predictions involving parton densities and the DGLAP equation are jet--inclusive.
+Any scheme combining the parton shower and hard matrix elements for events with arbitrary jet multiplicity has to follow the path \begin{enumerate} \item define jet--exclusive events from the hard matrix elements and the parton shower \item combine final states with \underline{different numbers of final--state particles} \item reproduce matrix element results in high-$p_T$ and well separated phase space region \item reproduce parton shower results for collinear and soft radiation \item interpolate smoothly and avoid double counting of events \end{enumerate} For specific processes at the Tevatron the third and fourth point on this list have actually been tackled by so-called matrix element corrections in the parton shower Monte Carlos PYTHIA and HERWIG .
+At the LHC this structure of event generation has become standard.